The theme can be installed through the WordPress Admin panel.

 To set up the theme, please follow the next steps:

-- First, go to Pages -> Add New, and create pages About, Blog, and Contact.
-All pages should use the Default template.
+- First, go to Pages -> Add New, and create pages Home, About, Journal, and Contact.
+For Home page set the Front Page template, while the other pages should use the Default template.

 - Go to Settings -> Reading.
 Select the homepage to display a static page.
-For Homepage set your Shop page, and for Posts page, set the Blog page.
+For Homepage set the Home page, and for Posts, page set the Journal page.

 - Create some posts – go to Posts -> Add New and create several posts.
-Set featured images.
-All posts will be displayed on the Blog page.
+Be sure to set featured images.
+All posts will be displayed on the Journal page.

 - Go to Products -> Categories.
-Create several product categories – in our demo, we have created categories Accessories, Furniture, Kitchen, etc… Categories are used to group similar products – and to display product groups in the navigation.
-In our demo, we have also used product tags for different brands.
+Create several product categories – in our demo we have created categories Accessories, Bags, Jewelry, Blazers, Dresses, etc… Categories are used to group similar products – and to display product groups in the navigation.

-- Now, it’s time you set the rest of the theme.
+- Now, it’s time to build the homepage.

 - Site Identity: Set site logo and favicon.